 - Pilots performing "Suppression of Enemy Air Defense" duties get to know this tactic very well.
 In the US Air Force it's termed "Wild Weasel," but no matter what it's called it's a deadly game of flashlight tag—just with radar and missiles as the flashlights.
 SEAD crews must know how to dodge missiles to maximize their chances of survival.

 - In the Vietnam War, the usual SEAD strategy was as follows: Send a fighter bomber carrying special radar-detecting gear, cluster bombs, and radar-seeking missiles, to suspected SAM sites.
-Once the enemy locks onto them with their targeting radar, they'd lob off one of their missiles, then spend the next little while frantically evading the missiles that the bad guys had launched as soon as they had gotten the aforementioned lock.
-The first generation of Wild Weasel planes didn't carry homing missiles, and had to try and actually find the radar site on the ground to bomb it, while the bad guys were trying to shoot them down the whole time.
+Once the enemy locks onto them with their targeting radar, they'd lob off one of their missiles, then spend the next little while frantically evading the missiles that the Vietnamese had launched as soon as they had gotten the aforementioned lock.
+The first generation of Wild Weasel planes didn't carry homing missiles, and had to try and actually find the radar site on the ground to bomb it, while the Vietnamese were trying to shoot them down the whole time.

 - The patch worn by the Wild Weasel aircrews showed a terrified weasel, with their slogan printed in acronym form: YGBSM: You've Gotta Be Shittin' Me!, the reaction most crews had when informed of their new mission.
 In fact, the phrase was first coined by a former B-52 electronic warfare officer when he was told that he would be the Guy in Back to a self-absorbed fighter pilot while purposely exposing themselves to enemy SAM sites in order to destroy them.